nbetts2020/MoE-Asset-Pricing/README.md

 where \$p_i$ is the probability of selecting expert $i$.

+### Synaptic Intelligence

-**Synaptic Intelligence**: Tracking the importance of each parameter during training, Synaptic Intelligence (SI) penalizes updates to critical parameters based on how much they contributed to previous tasks.
+Tracking the importance of each parameter during training, Synaptic Intelligence (SI) penalizes updates to critical parameters based on how much they contributed to previous tasks.
 The importance of each parameter, $\Omega_i$, is calculated using accumulated gradient information:

 $\Omega_i = \sum_{t=1}^{T} \frac{\partial \ell_t}{\partial \theta_i} \Delta \theta_i$